ibm-maximo-dev/maximo-wotrack-android-sample/README.md

 ## Pre-requisites

-- Android Studio 3.0.1 (optional but recommended)
+- Android Studio 3.0.1 or later
-- Android SDK 26
-- Android Build Tools v26.0.2
-- Gradle 4.1
-- Git
+- Maximo 7.6

 ## Getting Started

-This sample uses the Gradle build system.
-To build this project, use the "gradlew build" command or use "Import Project" in Android Studio.
+Open this sample in Android Studio.

 ## Login / Logout
 This feature allows the users to login by using the built-in authentication mechanisms.